saucelabs/sauce-playwright-reporter/README.md

 Some limitations applies to `@saucelabs/playwright-reporter`:
 * Playwright version is not reported to Sauce Labs
 * Browser version is not reported to Sauce Labs
-* If no browser is specified (CLI or Config), no browser is reported to Sauce Labs
 * If two suites shares the same name, reports may be inacurate